 The people we love are central to this holiday, and having company over is one of the highlights of the year.
 However, it can be stressful for your pet.
 Make sure that you give them a safe place to hide from visitors.
 If they are particularly excitable, consider putting them in another room until the party is over.
 You would not want an overstimulated pet to bite or scratch someone in their excitement.

-If you have overnight guests, take special care to make sure your pets do not have access to their luggage.
+If you have overnight guests, take special care to ensure your pets do not have access to their luggage.
 It may be harmless to people, but it can quickly become lethal to your curious cat or dog.

-Also, be aware of your guest's expectations.
+Also, be aware of your guest’s expectations.
 Make sure that every guest is aware of the animals in your home so they can plan accordingly.
 Some people are so painfully allergic they may not be able to come at all.
-Some exotic pets can make people uncomfortable, so it may be better to relocate them to another room until the party is over.
+Some exotic pets can make people uncomfortable, so relocating them to another room may be better until the party is over.

-With all the people who will be arriving at your house, you need to make sure your pet is secure.
+With all the people arriving at your house, you need to make sure your pet is secure.
 An open door can lead to a lost pet, and nobody wants that!
 You will want to pay attention to all the trash at the party too.
 Yes.
 All of it.
 Your pet will gobble up the food that falls without hesitation and with incredible speed.
-Watch your inedible trash closely, too; things like strings from roasting dishes, bunched up cling wrap/foil from pans, and more can be fascinating to your pets.
-To keep your pets safe, keep all the garbage in a secure container and take it out as soon as possible.
+Watch your inedible trash closely, too; things like strings from roasting dishes, bunched-up cling wrap/foil from pans, and more can be fascinating to your pets.
+Please keep all the garbage in a secure container and take it out as soon as possible to keep your pets safe.

 The last thing to keep an eye out for is something you’ll need to pay attention to the whole season long.
 Be careful what you do for your decorations.
-Several holiday plants are toxic to pets, so make sure that if you use live plant decorations, they are out of the way.
+Several holiday plants are toxic to pets, so make sure that they are out of the way if you use live plant decorations.
 Innocent pine cones can cause intestinal blockage.
 Of course, as always, pay the utmost attention to all open flames.
-They can cause serious injury to pets and people and damages to your home.
+They can cause serious injury to pets and people and damage your home.
 Fire is no joke, so take care!